gradle/gradle/design-docs/publication-model.md

 2. Add an `IvyArtifactSet` interface.
 This is a collection of objects that can be converted to a collection of `IvyArtifact` instances.
 3. Add an `IvyConfiguration` interface.
 Add a `configurations` container to `IvyModuleDescriptor`
 4. Add an `artifacts` property to `IvyConfiguration`.
-5. When publishing, validate that (name, extension) is unique for each artifact.
+5. When publishing, validate that the attributes are unique for each artifact.
 6. When publishing, validate that the artifact file exists and is a file.

 To customise an Ivy publication: